ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 // test code skipped for brevity
 ```

-We use a mock of the cache but it is local to that specific unit test.
+We use a mock of the cache but it's local to that specific unit test.
 While we write more and more unit tests, we may see that we need the same mock object over and over again in various controllers and actions.
 For example imagine our cache mock had the following functionality and we wanted it in more than one test:

 ```c#
 var cacheEntryMock = new Mock<ICacheEntry>();